St. Augustine, Florida: Education

 Primary and secondary education in St. Augustine is overseen by the St. Johns County School District.

 There are four zoned elementary schools with sections of the city limits in their attendance boundaries: John A. Crookshank (outside the city limits), R. B. Hunt, Ketterlinus, and Osceola (outside the city limits).

 There are two zoned middle schools (both outside the city limits): R. J. Murray Middle School, and Sebastian Middle School.
 There are no county high schools located within St. Augustine's current city limits, but St. Augustine High School is the designated senior high school for residentially-zoned land in St. Augustine.
 Additionally Pedro Menendez High School, and St. Johns Technical High School are located in the vicinity.

 The Florida School for the Deaf and Blind, a state-operated boarding school for deaf and blind students, was founded in the city in 1885.
 The Catholic Diocese of St. Augustine operates the St. Joseph Academy, Florida's oldest Catholic high school, to the west of the city.

 There are several institutions of higher education in and around St. Augustine.
 Flagler College is a four-year liberal arts college founded in 1968.
 It is located in the former Ponce de Leon Hotel in downtown St. Augustine.
 St. Johns River State College, a state college in the Florida College System, has its St. Augustine campus just west of the city.
 Also in the area are the University of North Florida, Jacksonville University, and Florida State College at Jacksonville in Jacksonville.

-The institution now known as Florida Memorial University was located in St. Augustine from 1918 to 1968, when it relocated to its present campus in Miami.
+The institution now known as Florida Memorial University was located in St. Augustine from 1918 to 1968, when it relocated to its present campus in Miami Gardens.
 Originally known as Florida Baptist Academy, then Florida Normal, and then Florida Memorial College, it was a historically black institution and had a wide impact on St. Augustine while it was located there.
 During World War II it was chosen as the site for training the first blacks in the U. S. Signal Corps.
-Among its faculty members was Zora Neale Hurston; a historic marker is placed at the house where she lived while teaching at Florida Memorial (and where she wrote her autobiography Dust Tracks on a Road.)
+Among its faculty members was Zora Neale Hurston; a historic marker was placed in 2003 at the house at 791 West King Street where she lived while teaching at Florida Memorial (and where she completed her autobiography Dust Tracks on a Road.)